riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - **XLSB format**

   XLSB is the binary format starting in Excel 2007.
-It is structured as a compressed folder that contains a large number of binary files.
+It is structured as a compressed folder that contains many binary files.
 It is much more compact than the XLS format, but the amount of compression depends on the contents of the workbook.
 For example, ten workbooks show a size reduction factor ranging from two to eight with an average reduction factor of four.
 Starting in Excel 2007, opening and saving performance is only slightly slower than the XLS format.

 - **XLSX format**

   XLSX is the XML format starting in Excel 2007, and is the default format starting in Excel 2007.
-The XLSX format is a compressed folder that contains a large number of XML files (if you change the file name extension to .zip, you can open the compressed folder and examine its contents).
+The XLSX format is a compressed folder that contains many XML files (if you change the file name extension to .zip, you can open the compressed folder and examine its contents).
 Typically, the XLSX format creates larger files than the XLSB format (1.5 times larger on average), but they are still significantly smaller than the XLS files.
 You should expect opening and saving times to be slightly longer than for XLSB files.

 ## Open, close, and save workbooks